 What is the Kano Model?

-The Kano Model (pronounced “kah-no”) is an approach to prioritizing features on a product roadmap based on the degree to which they are likely to satisfy customers.
-Product teams can weigh a high-satisfaction feature against its costs to implement, to determine whether or not adding it to the roadmap is a strategically sound decision.
+The Kano Model (pronounced “Kah-no”) is an approach to prioritizing features on a product roadmap based on the degree to which they are likely to satisfy customers.
+Product teams can weigh a high-satisfaction feature against its costs to implement to determine whether or not adding it to the roadmap is a strategically sound decision.

-This strict focus on how customers will react to each feature distinguishes the Kano Model from other prioritization frameworks.
-The Benefits vs. Cost Model, for example, might use customer satisfaction among its scoring criteria but might also use other criteria, such as increased revenue.
+This strict focus on how customers react to each feature distinguishes the Kano Model from other prioritization frameworks.
+The Benefits vs. Cost Model, for example, might use customer satisfaction among its scoring criteria but might also use different criteria, such as increased revenue.
 With the Kano Model, the key consideration for any new feature is how much it will satisfy users.

-History of the Kano Model
+What is the History of the Kano Model?

-The model identifies five categories of potential customer reactions to a new feature, ranging from dissatisfaction, to indifference, all the way up to what many call customer delight or excitement features.
+The model identifies five categories of potential customer reactions to a new feature, ranging from dissatisfaction to indifference, all the way up to what many call customer delight or excitement features.

-How the Kano Model Works
+How Does the Kano Model Work?

 Using the Kano Model, product teams pull together a list of potential new features vying for development resources and space on the roadmap.
 The team will then weigh these features according to two competing criteria: